Skip to the main content

 Duties

-• prepare activities (such as picture cards, workbooks, games)
+• Prepare lesson plans and relevant activities such as picture cards, workbooks, or games

-• help with scheduling and room setup for assessments and treatments
+• Help with scheduling, room setup, and safety procedures for assessments and treatments

 Working Conditions